 After they had lived together for a while, William got bored and lost interest in Betty.
 There was no more talk of marriage.
 William started devaluing her and picking fights.
 After one particularly vicious fight in which he blamed Betty’s supposed selfishness for the death of their relationship, William packed his things, moved out, and left Betty heartbroken in a strange town with a new expensive apartment that she could not afford to keep.

 Betty was stunned, deeply depressed, and had no idea what had happened to their once wonderful relationship.
-She cried on and off for a year, tried to contact William to get closure, but he never answered her texts, phone calls or emails.
+She cried on and off for a year and tried to contact William to get closure, but he never answered her texts, phone calls, or emails.
 Eventually, Betty asked her family for help and went into therapy.

 A year goes by.